ibramsterdam/railsgun.nvim/README.md

 # Railsgun.nvim

-Railsgun.nvim is a lightweight Neovim plugin designed to quickly run **RSpec tests** in your Rails projects.
+Railsgun.nvim is a lightweight Neovim plugin designed to quickly run **RSpec tests** or **MiniTest** in your Rails projects.
 Run individual tests or entire spec files instantly—without ever leaving Neovim.

 ## ✨ Features
-- **Run RSpec tests inline or the whole file** with a single keybinding
+- **Run RSpec or MiniTest tests inline or the whole file** with a single keybinding
 - Configurable key mappings and settings

 ![Preview](https://imgur.com/i5EIglU.gif)